-- 1. Undertake a study and cost benefit analysis into how Council can contribute toward a circular economy.
-If feasible, develop a Circular Economy Plan (inclusive of relevant targets). - 2.
+- 1. Undertake a study and cost benefit analysis into how Council can contribute towards a circular economy. - 2.
+If feasible, develop a Circular Economy Plan (inclusive of relevant targets). - 3.
 Divert 80% of waste from landfill by 2030 (with an interim target of 72% by 2025) from Council's waste services by: - a.
-Introducing Food Organics and Garden Organics (FOGO). - b.
-Supporting the upcoming rollout of the Container Deposit Scheme (CDS) in Victoria. - c.
+Introducing FOGO. - b.
+Supporting the upcoming rollout of the CDS scheme in Victoria. - c.
 Introducing a separate glass collection service. - d.
-Encouraging effective waste management behaviour in households. - 3.
-Incorporate the consideration of recycled content in Council's procurement policy. - 4.
+Encouraging effective waste management behaviour in households. - 4.
+Incorporate the consideration of recycled content in Council's procurement policy. - 5.
 Trial a new product or construction material each year that includes recycled content in delivering Council's Capital Works Program.